Skip to main content

 Creating a Message Broker

-import { MessageBrokerTypes } from '@ductape/sdk/types';
+import { MessageBrokerTypes } from '@ductape/sdk';

-await ductape.broker.create({
+await ductape.messaging.create({

 name: 'Order Events',